puppetlabs/puppet-docs/source/puppet/4.2/reference/upgrade_major_pre.md

-## Upgrade/Migrate to Latest Puppet 3.8.x and Server 1.1.x
+## Upgrade/Migrate to Latest Puppet 3.8.x, Server 1.1.x, and PuppetDB 2.3.x

 (
 - Upgrade Puppet Server to the latest 1.1.x release.
 - Upgrade Puppet across your deployment to the latest 3.8.x release.
 - If you're still using a Rack-based Puppet master (like Apache with Passenger), migrate to Puppet Server now. (insert link to Puppet Server install guide)
-    - Reminder that your goal here is to take these big changes one by one.
+    - Reminder that your goal here is to take these big changes one by one, and moving from Rack to Server is a biggish change.
+    - You might have to adjust the memory Puppet Server uses. (link to that in the Puppet Server install page)
+    - If you run multiple puppet masters with a single CA, you'll need to edit bootstrap.cfg to turn off the CA service, and make sure you're routing traffic to the appropriate node with a load balancer or with the agents' `ca_server` setting.
+- Upgrade PuppetDB to the latest 2.3.x release, and the puppetdb terminus on your Puppet Server node to the same release.
+    - This is actually all about the terminus package -- the 2.3.x package installs the termini in two places, so the server will still be able to find it after you upgrade.
+Puppet Server will be fine regardless, but you should always run the same versions of DB and the terminus.
 )